SergeyGrudachev/SergeyGrudachev/README.md

 ---

 ### About Me:
-- 👨‍💻 I am Data Scientist for Russia.
+- 👨‍💻 I am Data Scientist from Russia.
 - 👀 Now I am looking for a job.
 - 🤖 Very interested in Computer Vision field!
 - 👾 My dream is to work in big Game Dev company!